Full Backup vs. Incremental Backup: What Are the Differences? - Qiling

 Full Backup vs. Incremental Backup (How to Choose)

-The larger the size of the drive, the slower the backup process is.
-But, we would advise you to create a full backup at least once every 3–4 weeks or at least 1-2 months.
+The larger the drive size, the slower the backup process will be.
+However, it's recommended to create a full backup every 3-4 weeks or at least once a month.

 Full Backup Incremental Backup